Keyboard Buying Guide: Find the one that clicks for you in 2023

 Macro

-Vortex Tab 75 Bluetooth/USB Mechanical Keyboard - Cherry MX Red Switches
+*OPEN BOX* Vortex Tab 75 Bluetooth/USB Mechanical Keyboard - Cherry MX Brown Switches

 Product